Georgios Donis

-Georgios Donis (Γεώργιος Δώνης; born 22 October 1969) is a Greek former professional footballer who played as a midfielder and currently a manager.
-He is the current manager of Saudi Arabian club Al-Fateh.
+Georgios Donis (Γεώργιος Δώνης; born 22 October 1969) is a Greek former professional footballer who played as a midfielder and currently the manager of Saudi Pro League club Al-Khaleej.
 He was the first ever Greek to play in the English Premier League.
 In England, he was also known as George Donis.

 Early years

 Donis was born and raised in Frankfurt, West Germany until he was six years old and the family moved back to their native Greece.
-His parents had lived in Frankfurt for "many years" and he has still family ties there.
+His parents had lived in Frankfurt for "many years" and he still has family ties there.

 Club career

 Donis started his senior career with PAS Giannina in 1990, and after one successful year he moved to Panathinaikos.
 The fans of Panathinaikos, known for their love for nicknames, named him the Train for his remarkable acceleration.

-On 5 June 1996, after helping the Greek club reach the UEFA Champions League semi-finals against Ajax FC, Donis moved to Blackburn Rovers on a free transfer, making use of the then recent Bosman ruling signing for 1.1 billion drachmas, a record amount for Greek players at the time.
+On 5 June 1996, after helping the Greek club reach the UEFA Champions League semi-finals against Ajax, Donis moved to Blackburn Rovers on a free transfer, making use of the then recent Bosman ruling signing for 1.1 billion drachmas, a record amount for Greek players at the time.
 He had an erratic season with Blackburn, scoring against Everton and Coventry City.

 He returned home to play for AEK Athens, before returning to England, playing for Sheffield United and Huddersfield Town where he ended his career.

 International career

-Donis made his debut for the Greece national football team on 22 December 1991, in a 1–1 draw against Malta for the UEFA Euro 1992 qualifying round.
+Donis made his debut for Greece on 22 December 1991, in a 1–1 draw against Malta for the UEFA Euro 1992 qualifying round.
 He appeared in 24 matches and scored five goals during his international career with Greece.

 Managerial career

 AEL

 After the end of his playing career, he turned to coaching.
-Starting in 2002, he led Zografou-based Ilisiakos in two consecutive promotions from 4th to 2nd Greek football level.
-He then made the move to AEL, where after one season he managed to bring the team to the Greek Superleague from the second division and finished them in 8th place the following year.
-In 2007, Larissa finished only 10th in the league but he managed to bring them the Greek Cup after defeating Panathinaikos 2–1 in the final.
-In his first taste of European football management, his team AE Larissa defeated his former team Blackburn Rovers to reach the 2007–08 UEFA Cup group stages.
-He finished a great year in 6th place in the league, missing out on the season play-off's on goal difference.
+Starting in 2002, he led Zografou-based Ilisiakos in two consecutive promotions from the fourth to the second Greek football level.
+He then made the move to AEL where, after one season, he managed to bring the team to the Greek Superleague from the second division, and reached eighth place the following year.
+In 2007, Larissa finished only tenth in the league, but he managed to win the Greek Cup after defeating Panathinaikos 2–1 in the final.
+In his first taste of European football management, his team AEL defeated his former team Blackburn Rovers to reach the 2007–08 UEFA Cup group stages.
+He finished a great year in sixth place in the league, missing out on the season play-offs on goal difference.